RAJUK Uttara Model College

 RAJUK Uttara Model College (RUMC) (রাজউক উত্তরা মডেল কলেজ) is a co-educational secondary school and intermediate college (grades VI-XII) in Uttara, Dhaka, Bangladesh.
-It is one of the country's top educational institutions offering secondary & higher secondary education.
+It is one of the country's most renowned educational institutions offering secondary & higher secondary education.
 It is situated about a kilometer north of Shahjalal International Airport.
 Established in 1994, the institution teaches its students in Bengali and English under the Bangladeshi national curriculum.
 It has two recurring schedules: Morning and Day.
-It is an autonomous school and college with an EIIN number of 108573.
+Althoug it is said to be an autonomous school and college with an EIIN number of 108573, it operates under the directives of the national government.